 The actions that are performed when the Reset button is pressed are defined in the graphical user interface.
-See Encryption & Share (on page 183).
+See Encryption & Share.

 Note: It is recommended that you save the audit log prior to performing a factory reset.
 The audit log is deleted when a factory reset is performed and the reset event is not logged on the audit log.
-For more information about saving the audit log, see Audit Log (on page 192).
+For more information about saving the audit log, see Audit Log (on page 198).